 Natalie turned and stared steadily into Klias’ eerie eyes.
 “What I want is my father back and healthy.”
 Exhaustion was gripping her hard now, slowing down her brain and doubling the emotional impact of every thought.

 The colour in Klias’ eyes swirled with deaths untold.
 For a second, Natalie saw her father in those dark rims.
-Then it was gone leaving an anxious trail in its wake.
+Then it was gone, leaving an anxious trail in its wake.

-Klias blinked and it was all gone leaving only a pair of strange eyes.
+Klias blinked, leaving only a pair of strange eyes.
 “What I’m offering you is vengeance.
-You can get even or you can let the man who betrayed you walk away without atoning for what he did.”
+You can get even, or you can let the man who betrayed you walk away without atoning for what he did.”

-Natalie frowned unconvinced.
+Natalie frowned, unconvinced.
 The lavish breakfast, the conversation, it all smelled like a trap.
-There was something Klias wanted out of all this.
+There was something Klias wanted out of all of this.
 She might not be able to see what it was, but there was no doubt in her mind he would benefit from what he was offering in some way.
 She didn’t trust him.
 She wanted nothing to do with him or his offer.

 “You keep me all night in a freezing cell and have the gall to ask me to do you a favor?” she snapped.

-Just then, for a tiny moment, Klias’ eyes froze on hers and she could literally feel the air leave her lungs.
+For a tiny moment, Klias’ eyes froze on hers and she could feel the air leave her lungs.
 In that fraction of a second, she knew he was going to kill her.
 She looked into his eyes and saw her own death.

-Then it was gone and she could breathe once more.
+Then she could breathe once more.

-“That might bother you now,” Klias commented with as much emotion as a snake, “but that’s not what’s going to bother you later on.
+“That might bother you now,” Klias commented with as much emotion as a snake, “But that’s not what’s going to bother you later on.
 Later on, once you’ve left, your conscience will remind you that he’s not going to stop.
 He’ll try again.
 And victimize someone else.”
 He shrugged.
-“I don’t think you’ll like knowing that you could have done something to stop it and you didn’t.”
+“I don’t think you’ll like knowing that you could have done something to stop it, and you didn’t.”

 He was right, Natalie thought.
 She did hate him.
 She could feel it darkening her eyes.